-Jim is a trial lawyer.
-His varied trial practice focuses on high exposure cases in courts across the country.
-He has substantial mass tort and class action litigation experience and currently serves as co-chair of the firm's food borne illness litigation practice group.
-His first chair trial experience includes personal injury, products liability, premises liability, transportation, insurance coverage, land valuation and ERISA cases.
-He has won jury verdicts in both state and federal court trials.
+Jim Neale is a trial lawyer whose varied practice focuses on high-exposure cases in courts across the country.
+He has substantial mass tort and class action litigation experience and currently serves as co-chair of the firm's foodborne illness litigation practice group.
+His first-chair trial experience includes personal injury, product liability, premises liability, transportation, insurance coverage, land valuation, and ERISA cases, and he has taken dozens of cases to verdict in both state and federal courts.

-In addition to these focused areas, Jim has defended clients in a variety of other adversarial arenas, including high exposure cases before the Judicial Panel on Multidistrict Litigation and numerous arbitration panels.
-He has briefed and argued appeals to the Virginia Supreme Court, the U.S. Court of Appeals for the 4th Circuit and 11th Circuit, and the full Virginia Workers Compensation Commission.
+Jim has also defended clients in a variety of other arenas, including high-exposure cases before the Judicial Panel on Multidistrict Litigation and numerous arbitration panels.
+He has briefed and argued appeals to the Virginia Supreme Court and the U.S. Courts of Appeals for the 4th Circuit and 11th Circuit.